How Eye Contact Can Help You Close the Sale

 However, in the United States and most of Europe, making eye contact is not only seen as appropriate but is necessary for establishing yourself as a powerful business professional.

 Eye contact is a method of communication.
 A quick glance sends a different message than a cold stare - but both are forms of making eye contact.
-Depending upon the culture, setting, and person, the message you think you are sending may not be the one that is received.
+Depending on the culture, setting, and person, the message you think you are sending with nonverbal communication may not be the one that is received.

 Making Eye Contact in the United States